chkware/chkware.github.io/docs/examples/http-examples.md

     user_id: 32,
     roll_no: 1,
     class: 2,
-    name: 'Student name'
+    name: "Student name"

     # note: this will just set photo with file path as string,
     # but will not upload the actual file
     photo: file:///home/username/student-photo-01.png